v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ## Step 3: Specify owner actions to audit

-When you enable auditing for a mailbox, actions performed by the mailbox owner are audited by default.
+When you enable auditing for a mailbox, some actions performed by the mailbox owner are audited by default.
 You have to specify other owner actions to audit.
 See the table in the [Mailbox auditing actions](#mailbox-auditing-actions) section for a list and description of owner actions that are logged by default and the other actions that can be audited.

 This example adds the **MailboxLogin** and **HardDelete** owner actions to mailbox auditing for Pilar Pinilla's mailbox.
 This example assumes that mailbox auditing has already been enabled for this mailbox.